 About the Author

 Frode Grytten had his big breakthrough in 1999 with the Brage Prize-winning novel Beehive Song.
-He is known throughout Norway for his short stories, but has returned to the novel form after over a decade with The Ferryman and His Wife, which was also awarded the Brage Prize, Norway’s most important literary award, and is one of his first books to be translated around the world.
+He is known throughout Norway for his short stories, but has returned to the novel form after over a decade with The Ferryman and His Wife, which was also awarded the Brage Prize, Norway’s most important literary award, and his first book to be translated widely around the world.

 Alison McCullough is a Norwegian-to-English translator and writer.
 Her recent translations include The Widow by Helene Flood, Reptile Memoirs by Silje Ulstein and Lean Your Loneliness Slowly Against Mine by Klara Hveberg, which was longlisted for the PEN Translation Prize 2022.
 Originally from a small mining community in the north of England, she now lives in Stavanger, Norway.